-So just as I said “first pass” Almost nothing in this picture ended up in the Game Boy well ended up remaining in the Game Boy.
-I’ll go over that anyways.
-The new Glass Screen cover, replacement Volume pot, Cap Kit.
-Button pads, well they were the wrong ones.
-Then also a back light kit with the Bivert board.
+So just as I said this was the “first pass” of parts that I purchased.
+Many of the items ended up not being in the Game Boy when I was finally finished.
+I broke the new Glass Screen cover, I did not use the replacement Volume pot, I did install most of the Cap Kit.
+The Button pads, were the wrong ones for the DMG.
+There also a back light kit with the Bivert board that I installed initially.
 Finally some Triwing drivers.
-It turns out my early Game Boy doesn’t have a single Triwing Screw in it.
+It turns out my early Game Boy doesn’t have any Triwing Screws in it.
 It is all Philips screws.
-It isn’t in the picture, but as I had concerns about audio I did get a speaker as well.
+It isn’t in the picture, but as I had concerns about audio I did get a speaker as well, which I did not use.

-It wasn’t too bad to clean up the old screen, you can see where the glue I had stuck it back on with years ago pulled he old paint off the back of the plastic screen.
+It wasn’t too bad to clean up the old screen, you can see where the glue I had stuck it back on with years ago pulled the paint off the back of the plastic screen.
 I did have an issue with the new Glass Screen though.

 So the first pass I went with the Backlight mod and the bivert board.
 The board was great.
 The removal of the old reflective layer was bad.
 Looking at the before picture, my screen wasn’t the best to start with.

 Installing the board went very well following the provided instructions.
 There are 2 pins there to lift on the display connector on the CPU board side.
 The board is basically a carrier board for an inverter ic, the chip inverts the display.
 The light areas become dark and vice versa with it.
 With the Back Light rather than the reflective unlighted screen it makes it look better.
 The next part of the process was to take the reflective layer from the back of the LCD Screen.
-It was very tight, and while I got it off in the end the lcd was in worse condition afterward with more missing lines.
+It was very tight, and while I got it off the lcd was missing more lines.
 I have seen people manage to repair the missing lines, but mine have been going bad since back when I was still using it in the 90s.
-Even so it looked so much better with the backlight.
+Even so, it looked so much better with the backlight.

 Yes it is missing more lines and even a couple horizontal lines now.
 Yes the Glass Screen broke installing it.
 The screen broke because it was very slightly oversized.
 I installed most of the capacitor kit, with the ones on the LCD, Power, and Audio boards.
 I tested the new ones and the old ones at the time on my component tester, none of them appeared to be bad.
-I left 5 of the 6 capacitors on the CPU board alone due to that and being disappointed in the outcome of the screen, the glass and the fact that the audio issues didn’t clear up with the new capacitors.
+I left 5 of the 6 capacitors on the CPU board alone due to the other capacitors appearing to be fine, and due to being disappointed in the outcome of the screen, the glass cracking, and the fact that the audio issues didn’t clear up with the new capacitors.

-Well even in that condition the Game Boy was improved.
+Even in that condition the Game Boy was improved.
 I played it a bit like that.
 If the LCD wasn’t missing so many lines I would have kept it that way.
 It looked so much better and I wanted it keep it near original.
-That is why I didn’t go with one of the full LCD Replacements.
+That is why I didn’t go with one of the full LCD Replacements to start with.

-With the LCD not working out though, I did end up getting one of the Replacement IPS LCD kits.
+With the LCD not working properly though, I did end up getting one of the Replacement IPS LCD kits.
+The audio issue also ended up getting worse.

-The instructions for it worked out very well.
-This is an old project that I didn’t document much.
+The instructions provided with the new LCD Kit worked out very well.
+This is an old project that I didn’t document much at the time.
 I did take a few before and after pictures.
 I would say the kits were fairly polished when I purchased mine, and they have been refined since.

 The IPS Screen looks great, and has various color options to choose from.
 It doesn’t have the ghosting of the original lcd, which is a nice plus on fast moving games.
 The IPS Screen is the V2 or V3, which is now an older version of the screen, I am sure the V5s are nice these days.
 I put this in a few years ago now though.

-Once the IPS went in the screen looked good minus the cracked glass cover.
-To fix that I ordered another Glass cover, this one was also oversized, I filed it down with sandpaper on the edge to get it to fit.
-I purchased a few more games for it to play with.
+Once the IPS Screen was installed the screen looked great minus the cracked glass cover.
+To fix that, I ordered another Glass cover, this one was also oversized, I filed it down with sandpaper on the edge to get it to fit.
+I also purchased a few more games for it to play with.

 I was still having issues with the audio and it was getting worse.
 It would often not be working at power on, and then it may start working after a little while.
 With the audio getting worse I packed it up and let it sit in the case.

 Today I went to look at it further.
 I replaced the 5 remaining capacitors on the cpu board.
 I did test the capacitors I removed and the new ones before installation.
 With the tester I have for them, the old ones appeared to be fine.
 I did put quite a few hours on the Game Boy back in the 90s, but likely no where near used them for their rated hours at the temperatures the Game Boy runs at.
-I probably wouldn’t replace the Capacitors on at DMG again anytime soon.
-I don’t plan to get another one either though.
+I probably wouldn’t go to the trouble to replace the Capacitors on a DMG again anytime soon.
 Certain hardware from the later 90s has bad capacitors in them due to defective design or bad mix in the electrolyte etc. I also feel capacitors from the early 80s especially in equipment that gets quite warm, will have a greater chance of being in need of replacement.
-In some of my retro computers or devices I have found capacitors that even my limited tester indicates are out of specification.
+In some of my retro computers and other devices I have found capacitors that even my limited tester indicates are out of specification.

 I looked over the boards again, but didn’t find any visible problems.
 I did clean up and redo some solder points, redid the power switch, the Link Port and some other solder points incase they had been stressed although I had not seen any visible cracked solder around any of the pins.
 I cleaned the tarnish off the exposed metal parts of the audio jack.
 I then removed the audio jack from the pcb with my desoldering gun.
 It shouldn’t have been awful to get off with the solder sucker.
 I tested it, and none of the pins were connected once it was pulled out.
 Checking the schematic, and tracing the wires I found that pin 6 of the audio amp is to be switched to ground, and that is the pin of the audio jack that goes to the white wire on the audio board.
 Testing again on the jack there was no continuity to the other half of the built in switch.
 I plugged in a 3.5 plug and it didn’t connect the switch.
 I was just able to see where the switch moved when the jack was inserted.
 I sprayed it with contact cleaner and used an Xacto blade to get a little under the switch.
 I was able to get the contact working again spraying it again and using the 3.5 plug in and out a number of times.
 I tested and had under 2 Ohms then.
 I also tested the 3 connections on the 3.5 plug and all are making good contact now.
 I then soldered the jack back onto the pcb and retested the switch and 3.5 plug contacts again.